privacy-tech-lab/gpc-web-crawler/README.md

 ### 7.4 urlClassification Truncation

-Before November 2025, all urlClassification data was being truncated at 5000 characters, leading to some sites losing data for that field.
-See [issue #199](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/199).
+Before November 2025, all urlClassification data was being truncated at 5,000 characters, leading to some sites losing data for that field.
+See [issue #199](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/199) with [statistics](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/199#issuecomment-3478288457).

 ## 8. Other Resources